 Introduction

 Reference software is useful in aiding users of a video coding standard to establish and test conformance and interoperability, and to educate users and demonstrate the capabilities of the standard.
 For these purposes, the accompanying software is provided as an aid for the study and implementation of the Rec.
 ITU-T H.264 and ISO/IEC 14496-10 specification.
-The reference software associated with this document is available online by the following link:
+The reference software associated with this document is attached:

-http://mpeg3dv.nokiaresearch.com/svn/mpeg3dv/tags/draft3_3D-AVC_reference_software/

 Changes compare to the Draft 2